 Preheat a griddle pan or grill to high.
 Wipe off the excess marinade from the prawn brochettes and brush with the oil.
 Place on the griddle pan or under the grill for 4-6 minutes, turning, until they are pink and cooked through.
-Arrange with the cucumber batons and lime cheeks on a platter.
+Cut the limes into lime cheeks and arrange with the cucumber batons on a platter.
 Scatter with mint leaves and serve with the bowl of dip.

 Kitchen secret: soak wooden skewers in cold water for 30 minutes before using.